ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

 ```

 Now, `context[:halted_step]` will be set to the step that halted the pipeline, and `context[:trace]` will be set to the position of that step in the pipeline.

+We also get `context[:trace]` to show the position of the halted step in the pipeline, as shown [in the previous article](/posts/railway-oriented-ruby-extending-pipelines/#tracing-step-positions).

 ```ruby
 result = BigPipeline.call(Result.continue)